testtrim/testtrim/README.md

     - Go does not instrument test files (`*_test.go`) when tests are executed, preventing testtrim from identifying what codepaths are executed in those files for each test.
 As a substitute, testtrim makes the assumption that changing such a file requires rerunning all the tests defined in this file.
 This is a reasonable approximation, but tests may reference each other or common utility functions defined in other `*_test.go` files and such dependencies cannot be identified at this time.
     - testrim can be fooled when [`const` and package-level `var` values are changed](https://codeberg.org/testtrim/testtrim/issues/136).
 The codepaths to initialize these values are always invoked regardless of whether they're accessed or not, and so testtrim can't tell the difference between initialization and access.
     - The current Go implementation requires building test binaries into temp storage space and then executing them, which will likely be incompatible with `noexec` tmp spaces.
+- **JavaScript**:
+    - The project under test must use a specific supported combination of tools:
+        - the `npm` package manager must be used (not `pnpm` or `yarn`); other tooling is possible in the future but not currently implemented
+        - `npm test` must run `nyc`
+        - the tests must be implemented with the `mocha` test platform; it may be possible to add support for more tooling, but a hard requirement of the test runner is that it supports a "dry run" mode to discover the available tests in a test suite which precludes the use of some more popular testing tools like `jest` at the moment
+    - JavaScript support for external dependency tracking and syscall tracing is planned, but not currently implemented.
 - testtrim isn't published as a released tool and must be checked out and built from source.
     - exception: testtrim has an OCI/Docker container published intended as a Remote API server, the container is `codeberg.org/testtrim/server:latest`
 - Using the [Network Configuration](#network-configuration) feature is often necessary to reduce superfluous test re-execution; however it's capabilities in matching hostnames for connections is limited by current DNS interpretation limitations such as [inaccurate multithreading support](https://codeberg.org/testtrim/testtrim/issues/217).